BigBang1112/gbx-net/README.md

 Since version 0.5.2, the library is also compatible with **.NET Framework 4.5**.

-The library is also set to **x86 assembly** due to LZO compression problems in x64.
-It is unsure whenever this will be resolved.
+The library is **not able to save GBX files in 64bit environment** due to the LZO compression implementation.
+To be able to save your GBX, set your platform target to **x86**.

 ## Techniques